-In the ArcGIS Pro 2.6 release, there is a new functionality that allows you to create network topology in line and point features, designed to meet the needs of the traditional geometric network community not addressed by the utility network.
+In the ArcGIS Pro 2.6 release, there is a new functionality that allows you to create network topology in line and point features, designed to meet the needs of the traditional geometric network community.
 This functionality is called Trace Network and provides a simple yet comprehensive network solution for non-utility users.

 The following are the key pieces of functionality from the trace network that differ from the utility network: